fastrgv/AdaVenture/README.md

 * But a huge selection of available MineCraft skins lead to the present avatar object design.

-* In this example, the texture object is a cube with radius one that is defined in 6 disjoint cubelets.
+* In this example, the texture object is a cube with radius one that is defined as 6 disjoint cubelets.
 The 2 upper quarters map to the head and torso.
 The lower half is divided into 4 cubelets that are mapped to arms and legs.
 The Minecraft images used for the texture also have 6 parts that map to the limbs, head and torso.

 * The result is an utterly portable avatar defined by an image and 4 text files:
 	* texture object body, avatarobj.adb